Joel Coen: Solo work

 By the late 2010s, Ethan was taking a break from films to focus on theater.
 It was announced in March 2019 that Joel, in a rare solo effort, was set to write and direct a new take on the William Shakespeare play Macbeth.
-Scott Rudin was originally set to produce, and A24 would distribute.
-The film, The Tragedy of Macbeth, had its world premiere at the 2021 New York Film Festival on September 24, 2021.
-It was released in a limited release on December 25, 2021, prior to streaming on Apple TV+ on January 14, 2022.
-It also concluded the London Film Festival.
-The film starred Denzel Washington as Lord Macbeth and McDormand as Lady Macbeth.
+The film, The Tragedy of Macbeth, starring Denzel Washington as Lord Macbeth and McDormand as Lady Macbeth, was released in 2021.
 The film received critical acclaim for its direction, cinematography, and the performances of Washington, McDormand, and Hunter.
-For his performance in the title role, Washington was nominated for the Academy Award, Golden Globe, Critics' Choice Award, and Screen Actors Guild Award for Best Actor.
-The film also received Academy Award nominations for Best Cinematography and Best Production Design.

 In May 2025, it was announced that Coen was set to direct a new film, titled Jack of Spades.
 It will star Josh O'Connor and film in Scotland.

 Personal life

 Coen has been married to actress Frances McDormand since 1984.
 In 1995, they adopted a son, Pedro McDormand Coen, from Paraguay when he was six months old.
-McDormand has acted in a number of Coen Brothers films: Blood Simple, Raising Arizona, Miller's Crossing, Barton Fink, Fargo, The Man Who Wasn't There, Burn After Reading, and Hail, Caesar!
+McDormand has acted in a number of Coen Brothers films: Blood Simple, Raising Arizona, Miller's Crossing, Barton Fink, Fargo, The Man Who Wasn't There, Burn After Reading, and Hail, Caesar!.
 For her performance in Fargo, she won the Academy Award for Best Actress.
 The two live in Marin County, California.